equinixmetal-archive/docs-packet-legacy/guides/kvm-and-libvirt.md

 The configuration needs to be in XML; for this example, we're creating a .xml file called _network.xml_ in our root directory.
 The order in which we add our IPs matters!
 So have a look at the screenshot above to see which IP goes where in the configuration.

 For subnets of size `/30` or greater, there are 3 IPs that cannot be used for your VMs, the network address (first IP), the gateway (this is the host bridge), and the broadcast address (last IP).
-So if we were using the subnet `139.178.66.144/29` which has 8 total IPs, the configuration for the `network.xml` file would be as follows.
+So if we were using the subnet `139.178.66.144/29` which has 8 total IPs, the IP allocation would be as follows.

 139.178.66.144     - Network address

-139.178.66.145     - Gateway for the VMs / Host bridge address 139.178.66.146-150 - Range of usable IPs for VMs 139.178.66.151     - Broadcast address
+139.178.66.145     - Gateway for the VMs / Host bridge address

+139.178.66.146-150 - Range of usable IPs for VMs

+139.178.66.151     - Broadcast address

+Run the following command to create the `network.xml` file.
+You will need to adjust the IPs for this to fit your subnet.

 ```
 echo '<network>